Approximation Algorithms for Computing Maximin Share Allocations: Warmup: Some Useful Properties and a Polynomial Time -approximation

-We now show how to get an additive approximation.
+Based on this, we now show how to get an additive approximation.
 Algorithm 1 below achieves an additive approximation of $v_{max}$, where $v_{max} = \max_{i, j} v_{ij}$.
-This simple algorithm, which we will refer to as the {\em Greedy Round-Robin Algorithm}, has also been discussed in~\cite{BL14}, where it was shown that when all item values are in $\{0, 1\}$, it produces an exact maximin share allocation.
-Some variations of this algorithm have also been used in other allocation problems, see e.g.,~\cite{BK05}, or the protocol in \cite{BL11}.
+This simple algorithm, which we will refer to as the {\em Greedy Round-Robin Algorithm}, has also been discussed by~\citet{BL16}, where it was shown that when all item values are in $\{0, 1\}$, it produces an exact maximin share allocation.
+At the same time, we note that the algorithm also achieves envy-freeness up to one item, another solution concept defined by~\citet{Budish11}, and further discussed in~\citet{CKMPSW16}.
+Finally, some variations of this algorithm have also been used in other allocation problems, see e.g.,~\citet{BK05}, or the protocol in \citet{BL11}.
 We discuss further the properties of Greedy Round-Robin in Section~\ref{sec:random}.

-The set $V_N$ in the statement of the algorithm is the set of valuation functions $V_N = \{v_i : i\in N\}$, which can be encoded as a valuation matrix since the functions are additive. \begin{theorem} If $(S_1,...,S_n)$ is the output of Algorithm \ref{fig:alg-1}, then for every $i\in N$,
+In the statement of the algorithm below, the set $V_N$ is the set of valuation functions $V_N = \{v_i : i\in N\}$, which can be encoded as a valuation matrix since the functions are additive. \begin{theorem} If $(S_1,...,S_n)$ is the output of Algorithm \ref{fig:alg-1}, then for every $i\in N$,

 \end{theorem}

 \begin{proof} Let $(S_1,...,S_n)$ be the output of Algorithm 1.
 We first prove the following claim about the envy of each agent towards the rest of the agents: